 Remember the ongoing message here; knowledge is power.
 Ask the questions, challenge what you see.
 It will mean there are no surprises come the day of your wedding or event.

-I genuinely hope you find YOUR perfect band – you certainly have a fabulous choice to choose from!
+I genuinely hope you find YOUR perfect party band – you certainly have a fabulous choice to choose from!